arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.21.16
+My old math prof, Matilde Marcolli, does art.
+I didn't see it, but my roommmate described it as "watercolor over math notes" - he saw her work on display at Century books.
+I heard there are some matrix rotations in there.

 ### 02.20.16
 People in Romania say "house of stone" when people get married.
 Roughly, it means "good luck and strong marriage."